 Cartersville, the county seat for Bartow County, is 45 miles northwest of Atlanta on Interstate 75.
 The City, named for early 1800s Georgia entrepreneur Colonel Farish Carter, is 30 square miles in size.
 The 2012 Census population estimates were 19,810 for Cartersville and 100,661 for all of Bartow County.

 Five local historic districts have been adopted: Cherokee-Cassville, Downtown Business District, Granger Hill, Olde Town, and West End.
-For historic preservation questions, contact Catheryn Hembree 770-607-3756.
+For historic preservation questions, call Catheryn Hembree 770-607-3756.

-In historic districts, demolition; exterior modifications to buildings; and new structures (fences, accessory buildings) require a Certificate of Preservation from the Historic Preservation Commission (HPC) unless determined by the Department Director.
-New signs require HPC approval if they do not meet Sign Ordinance standards.
+In historic districts, demolition; exterior building modifications/additions; and new structures over 200 square feet require a Certificate of Preservation from the Historic Preservation Commission (HPC) unless determined by the Department Director.
+New signs and fences require HPC approval if they do not meet Sign & Zoning Ordinance standards.

 In an effort to encourage new quality development, the Business Park Overlay District and Main Street Overlay District have been adopted.

-Department staff are assisting in an effort to encourage revitalization in older residential and nonresidential areas.
+Department staff assist in an effort to encourage revitalization in older residential and nonresidential areas.
 The northwest (N. Erwin St, Porter St, Commerce Dr) and south (S. Erwin St, Industrial Dr, River Dr) industrial areas have been designated as Opportunity Zones for State job tax credits.

 - Submit 2 copies of building plans to the Planning & Development office.
 The Building Official and Fire Marshall review building plans.
-For building permit questions, contact Catheryn Hembree 770-607-3756.
+For permit questions, call Catheryn Hembree 770-607-3756.

 - A contractor must be State-licensed and show a current City or County business license (anywhere in Georgia).
 If the homeowner applies for the permit, a business license may not be required.